bat020/bat020.github.io/_posts/2015-9-13-blocks-procs-lambdas.md

 title: blocks, procs, lambdas
 ---

+Ruby provides three methods of approximating functional programming techniques by treating chunks of code as entities in their own right: blocks, procs and lambdas.
+But how do they work and what are the differences between them?

 ## blocks

 A **block** in Ruby is simply a sequence of code enclosed by `{` and `}` (or alternatively enclosed by `do` and `end`).
 You can optionally supply a block with local variables by enclosing them with `|` and `|` at the start of the block.